jerryzhch/Belimo_STARTHACK25/README.md

 npm install
 ```

 Install the browser extension "Tampermonkey".
-Create a new script and paste the following:
+Create a new script and replace everything with following:
 ```
 // ==UserScript==
 // @name         Firebase Access on Booking.com